 What I like about Troubleshooter is that it manages to have a complex plot where everything makes sense with every revelation and the revelations keep coming over the course of the watch, so there's no inconceivable twist to digest.
 This keeps the audience involved and just enough in the dark that each following twist is enough fun.
-I do wonder how Kang is as much of a badass as he is, single-handedly taking out large groups of police officers, but the Rule of Cool allowed me to look past that.
-Despite the complex plot, which works especially well with what we learn of Kang's own backstory, the character motivations remain rather straightforward, which keeps the film from becoming convoluted and while this results in a simple film, it's an effectively entertaining and engaging one that doesn't reach to be anything more than that.
+I do wonder how Gang is as much of a badass as he is, single-handedly taking out large groups of police officers, but the Rule of Cool allowed me to look past that.
+Despite the complex plot, which works especially well with what we learn of Gang's own backstory, the character motivations remain rather straightforward, which keeps the film from becoming convoluted and while this results in a simple film, it's an effectively entertaining and engaging one that doesn't reach to be anything more than that.

-Troubleshooter is an entertaining film thanks to its moments of explosive and impossibly cool action, its regular feeding of twist after twist in a complex but classic crime story of getting framed, and its engaging performances and direction.
+Troubleshooter is an entertaining film thanks to its moments of explosive and impossibly cool action, its regular feeding of twist after twist in a complex, but classic, crime story of getting framed, and its engaging performances and direction.
 I wouldn't say that Troubleshooter breaks any new ground or stands with the best of thrillers, but in terms of entertainment value, the film delivers, making it an excellent evening at the movies for those looking for a fun ride.
 8/10.

 - Principal Cast: 김향기, 문정희, 박영서, 석경구, 송새벽, 송재호, 오달수, 이성민, 이영훈, 이전진, 조영진, 주진모, 최지호

 - Feature Hulu | Netflix